markitos314/nlp_kaggle/README.md

-# nlp_kaggle_competition
+# Natural Language Processing with Disaster Tweets

-As part of Zero To Mastery's Tensorflow Certificate Course, I share my version of NLP modelling for Kaggle's competition on predicting which Tweets are about real disasters and which ones are not.
+As part of Zero To Mastery's Tensorflow Certificate Course, I share my version of NLP modelling for [Kaggle's competition](https://www.kaggle.com/c/nlp-getting-started/overview) on predicting which Tweets are about real disasters and which ones are not.